-(From the Clade Choanoformes and Organismic Biology pages.)
+(From the Clade Choanoformes, Kingdoms of Life and Organismic Biology pages.)

 Zoology is the study of animal life.
 The following are the largest morphologic groupings of organisms in the Animal Kingdom (multicellular, heterotrophic eukaryotes that are motile in at least one stage of development and which pass through a blastula stage of embryonic growth) - one of the six Kingdoms of Life living today.
 Animals differ from plants in that, although both are multicellular, animal cells, like all their filozoan ancestors, do not possess cell walls, allowing animal tissues to utilize a more complex inter-cellular signaling at cellular junctions.
 Filozoans and their amoeboid relatives make up for the lack of a cell wall by utilizing a sophisticated cytoplasmic skeleton composed of actin and tubulin filaments which also permits the development of more complex cell types that require a very organized method of segregating and transporting cell components, such as nerve and muscle cells.